loda-lang/loda-programs/programs/oeis/list1.md

 * [A164045](http://oeis.org/A164045) ([L14 program](164/A164045.asm)): a(n+1) = 5*a(n) - n.
 * [A164051](http://oeis.org/A164051) ([L08 program](164/A164051.asm)): a(n) = 2^(2n) + 2^(n-1).
 * [A164053](http://oeis.org/A164053) ([L21 program](164/A164053.asm)): Partial sums of A162255.
+* [A164056](http://oeis.org/A164056) ([L23 program](164/A164056.asm)): Triangle of 2^n terms by rows, derived from A088696 as to length of continued fractions, lengths increase = 1, decrease = 0.
+A088696 can be generated using the following algorithm: Rows 0 and 1 begin 1; 1,2; then for all further rows, bring down current row then append to the right: (1 added to each term in current row).
+Row 2 (1, 2, 3, 2) then becomes: (1, 2, 3, 2, 3, 4, 3, 2).
 * [A164057](http://oeis.org/A164057) ([L19 program](164/A164057.asm)): Complement to A164056, change A164056 bits (0->1; 1->0).
 Provides a coding template for Petoukhov matrices, relating to DNA codons.
 * [A164073](http://oeis.org/A164073) ([L13 program](164/A164073.asm)): a(n) = 2*a(n-2) for n > 2; a(1) = 1, a(2) = 3.
 * [A164086](http://oeis.org/A164086) ([L20 program](164/A164086.asm)): Beatty sequence for 4*Pi/3 = 4.1887902... .